OmniLayer/spec/README.md

 Note that while the portion of an offer which has been accepted cannot be canceled, sending the cancel message still has an effect, in that it cancels any portion of the offer which has not been accepted, and it prevents accepted coins from being relisted if a purchaser fails to send payment.
 The payment window behavior continues unchanged for any portion of the sell offer which has aleady been accepted.

-### Purchase Omni Protocol Currencies with Bitcoins
+### Purchase an Omni Protocol Currency with Bitcoins

-Description: Transaction type 23 posts acceptance of an offer to sell Omni Protocol Currencies for bitcoins.
+Description: Transaction type 33 posts acceptance of an offer to sell an Omni Protocol Currency for bitcoins.
 All or some of the coins offered can be purchased with this transaction.

 The reference address must point to the seller's address, to identify whose offer you are accepting.
 The purchaser’s address must be different than the seller’s address. [???
 MIGHT NOT NEED THIS IF WE USE OTHER ITEMS TO IDENTIFY THE SELL OFFER BEING ACCEPTED]